 Another excellent way to pass some time is to treat yourself to the Centre Termolúdic Caldea which is the largest spa complex in Europe.
 Here you will find a multitude of ways to pamper yourself in the 100% thermal waters that come in a variety of spectacular settings, all housed under the best example of modern architecture in Andorra.
 The Caldea even has tickets that include Naturlandia, making this an easy way to plan your day.
 Thrills in the morning and chill in the afternoon.
 A wonderful way to wrap up a perfect day is to have a pleasant dinner and stay overnight in one of the bordes which are the traditional shepherd huts dating over centuries with many of them having been converted into rural lodgings and restaurants.

 Exploring some of centuries old Romanesque churches in Andorra is a must do.
 The Church of Sant Joan de Caselles is in the stunning Valira d’Orient Valley and the Church of Santa Coloma Santa in Andorra la Vella is the country's oldest.
-Both of these churches are excellent examples or the rural Romanesque architecture and art that Andorra is well known for.
+Both of these churches are excellent examples of the rural Romanesque architecture and art that Andorra is well known for.

 When To Go

-Obviously, any time is a good time to visit Andorra.
+Any time is a good time to visit Andorra.
 This country has positioned itself wisely by providing a perfect place to keep tourists coming back for more, no matter the season or weather.
 As previously mentioned, there is always something to do here and when all else fails, go shopping!

 The season for winter recreation runs from December through April and in May the weather warms up and stays lovely until September.
 We visited in mid-July and though this is one of the busier times of the year, outside of the typical traffic in the capital, we do not find it to be overrun at all.
 Being so high up in the mountains, the weather was absolutely perfect.